tomuelle/DIYweatherstation/logger_LoRaWan/README.md

 ## LoRaWan gateway

 The LoRaWAN gateway is the base station which will receive and decode any Lora RF signal (from all your devices) and transmit it to a remote server.
 As the LoRa network is becoming the main solution for the internet of Things (IoT), many gateways are beeing installed in urban areas. <a href="https://www.thethingsnetwork.org/">The Things Network (TTN)</a> is a global collaborative IoT ecosystem which allows to create an open network of LoRaWAN gateways on which you can freely rely.
 If your project is located inside the range of an existing gateway connected to TTN, you will be able to retrieve the data without the need to install your own gateway.
 In remote locations tough, you will need your own gateway.
-If you don't need to set-up your own gateway, you can skip the next part !
+If you don't need to set-up your own gateway, you can skip the next part and go to "Configuration of The Things Network"

 ### Installing your own LoRaWAN gateway
 #### Hardware required